13 min read

 Speaker 4 – Final Focus | 2 minutes |

-They are referred to as “parliamentary” because of their similar nature to the debates that occur in the British parliament.
-Thus, such types of debates are mainly used in parliaments and assemblies.
+They are referred to as “parliamentary” because they are similar to the debates that occur in the British parliament.
+Such types of debates are mainly used by decision-making bodies.

 Moreover, it consists of the following elements.